Micro and Miniature Electromagnetic Flow Meters: Small Size, Big Impact—Precision Measurement Empowers High-Precision Industries

 Food and Beverage: Precise control of trace additions of spices, additives, and concentrated juices; filling and metering for small-scale canning/batch processing lines.

-Fine Chemicals: Precise measurement and proportioning of corrosive chemicals and expensive raw materials, whether in laboratory settings or on small-scale production lines.
+Fine Chemicals: Precise measurement and proportioning of corrosive chemicals and expensive raw materials on laboratory-scale or small production-line setups.

 Semiconductors: Monitoring and controlling extremely low flow rates of ultrapure water and high-purity chemical solutions.